By Brian Sheinberg, ChannelWeb

 explained simply in the administrator guide) and did a quick

-read of the user manual to see what the appliance is capable of.
+read of the user manual to see what the server is capable of.

 Within minutes, we had a meeting up and running with attendees